Fleeceable/helium-miner-watchdog/README.md

 5. You got reward if you have enabled that on config file.
 6. You can check your accounts 1 day, 7 day, 14 day, 30 day, total rewards.

+<h2> Tutorials </h2>
+  Here is youtube video how to set up telegram bot: https://youtu.be/bZZeHinUw_o <br>
+Here is youtube video how to set up watchdog: https://youtu.be/Jo5iZ4GoeNA <br>

 <b><h1>Telegram</h1></b><br>
 Create a bot using BotFather.
 Here is video link how to do that: https://youtu.be/XoryoE9V88E?t=104 <br>